14 Reasons to Visit Berea, Kentucky

 There are several well-established cycling trails that the whole family can enjoy including bike paths in Berea City Park, the 3-mile Mayde Beebe White Trail, and the 1-mile John B. Stephenson Memorial Trail.
 In addition, Berea is a stop on the TransAmerica Trail, spanning more than 4,225 miles from coast to coast, 600 miles of which roll across some of the most beautiful parts of the Bluegrass State.

 4. EXTRAORDINARY SHOPPING

 Known as an artistic epicenter, shopping for unique handmade goods doesn’t get any better than in this artsy town.
 Start at the Kentucky Artisan Center and watch a weekly demonstration or performance before walking through the gallery featuring the work of numerous Kentucky artists, craftsmen, and authors.
-Next, browse the Appalachian crafts at the Log House Craft Gallery and stop in the Sunshine Ballard Cottage to see student weavers at work.
+Next, browse the Appalachian crafts at the Log House Craft Gallery.
 Finally, check out the Artisan Village, where there are enough interesting shops to keep an art lover busy all day.